 10. Don’t forget to appreciate yourself.

-The most important gratitude to practice of all may be to appreciate yourself.
-Talk nice to yourself and tell the nay-Sayers in your head to simply shut up.
+The most important type of gratitude to practice is to appreciate yourself.
+Talk nicely to yourself and tell the nay-sayers in your head to simply shut up.

-Try a few of these and start living a life filled with gratitude and positive energy.
+Try a few of these gratitude suggestions and start living a life filled with gratitude and positive energy.